-ESSI3.2 | From Principles to Practice: Community-Driven Approaches to FAIR and Open Data in Earth and Environmental Sciences
+ESSI3.2 | From Principles to Practice: Community-Driven Approaches to FAIR, Open Data and Interoperable FAIR Digital Objects in Earth and Environmental Sciences

 Co-organized by HS13/OS4/SM9, co-sponsored by AGU

-Convener: Alice Fremand | Co-conveners: Shelley Stall, Lesley Wyborn, Natalie Raia
+Convener: Alice Fremand | Co-conveners: Shelley Stall, Lesley Wyborn, Marco Kulüke, Natalie Raia, Ivonne Anders, Anne Fouilloux

 Making data Findable, Accessible, Interoperable and Reusable (FAIR) is now widely recognised as essential to advance open and reproducible research.
-However, it is very difficult to translate these principles into practical data management guidelines across disciplines.
-The goal of the session is to explore how best data management practices are developed, implemented, and adopted across disciplines.
-As part of this session, we invite submissions that:
+Increasingly, this requires not only shared principles but also concrete digital implementations that enable interoperability across systems, disciplines, and infrastructures.
+However, it is very difficult to translate these principles into practical data management guidelines or operational digital solutions across disciplines.
+The goal of the session is to explore how best data management practices are developed, implemented, and adopted across disciplines, including through interoperable digital objects, persistent identifiers, and emerging data space concepts.

 1) Share good or bad experiences developing, implementing, and adopting data practices that align with both FAIR principles and the evolving needs of specific research communities.